 Playing for: The Greg Broughton Cup

-Lachie Weller may have been traded to the Suns for the seemingly ridiculous Pick 2, it still wasn’t enough to name the trophy after him- That honour goes to the almost forgotten Greg Broughton, who once made Champion Data’s Team of the Year twice in a row, recently left Mines Rovers and is now somewhere in the South West of WA.
+Lachie Weller may have been traded to the Suns for the seemingly ridiculous Pick 2, but it still wasn’t enough to name the trophy after him- That honour goes to the almost forgotten Greg Broughton, who once made Champion Data’s Team of the Year twice in a row, recently left Mines Rovers and is now somewhere in the South West of WA.

 Anyway, it was a shock to the system to see Fremantle play such attacking and exciting football against the Roos, since we’re so used to them scoring 8 goals a game and sucking the fun out of the universe like a Dementor.